infiniflow/ragflow/docs/references/http_api_reference.md

     - All the variables in 'System' should be curly bracketed.
     - The default value is `[{"key": "knowledge", "optional": true}]`.
   - `"rerank_model"`: `string` If it is not specified, vector cosine similarity will be used; otherwise, reranking score will be used.
+  -  `top_k`: `int` Refers to the process of reordering or selecting the top-k items from a list or set based on a specific ranking criterion.
+Default to 1024.
   - `"empty_response"`: `string` If nothing is retrieved in the dataset for the user's question, this will be used as the response.
 To allow the LLM to improvise when nothing is found, leave this blank.
   - `"opener"`: `string` The opening greeting for the user.
 Defaults to `"Hi!
 I am your assistant, can I help you?"`.
   - `"show_quote`: `boolean` Indicates whether the source of text should be displayed.
 Defaults to `true`.